preciofishbone/OmniaDocsG2/user-options/create-news/index.rst

 .. image:: news-file-76.png

 "Auto-generate content" is an AI option you can use, if it's activated in admin settings.
-If it's available, it's optional to use, of course.
-Read mnore about this option at the bottom of the page.
+Read more about this option at the bottom of the page.

 2. Type a file name for the new news article (page) and click "Create".